skeetzo/onlysnarf/README.md

 Downloads a random file or gallery of files from a random Google Drive folder as specified by run time arguments and then uploads the image, video, or gallery to an OnlyFans account.

+`onlysnarf-menu` is used to easily perform basic sets of operations that would usually be time consuming for a long video upload ie waiting an hour until completion and then clicking send.

 ## Config
 ##### config.json
 Create a "config.json" file with the following values: